Moving to Croatia

 If you are allowed to enter Croatia without a visa, but want to stay longer than 90 days, you can apply for your residence and work/business permits from within the country.
 These applications are handled via the local police station.
 However, there is no guarantee that you will be successful, and you might have to leave the country again, depending on your personal situation.

-But no matter where you apply for a temporary residence permit, outside of Croatia or within the country, you are generally asked to provide the following paperwork:
+However, no matter where you apply for a temporary residence permit, outside or within the country, you are generally asked to provide the following documents:

-- a valid passport / travel document (original and copy)
+- a valid passport or another travel document (original and copy)

 - a color passport photo